Decision Tree vs Random Forest | Which Is Right for You?

 This process of combining the output of multiple individual models (also known as weak learners) is called Ensemble Learning.
 If you want to read more about how the random forest and other ensemble learning algorithms work, check out the following articles:

-Now the question is, how can we decide which algorithm to choose between a decision tree and a random forest?
+Now, the question is, how can we decide between a decision tree and a random forest algorithm?
 Let’s see them both in action before we make any conclusions!

 Random Forest vs. Decision Tree in Python

-In this section, we will be using Python to solve a binary classification problem using both a decision tree as well as a random forest.
-We will then compare their results and see which one suited our problem the best.
+In this section, we will use Python to solve a binary classification problem using a decision tree and a random forest.
+We will then compare their results and see which one best suits our problem.

-We’ll be working on the Loan Prediction dataset from Analytics Vidhya’s DataHack platform.
-This is a binary classification problem where we have to determine if a person should be given a loan or not based on a certain set of features.
+We’ll work on the Loan Prediction dataset from Analytics Vidhya’s DataHack platform.
+This is a binary classification problem in which we have to determine whether a person should be given a loan based on a certain set of features.

-Note: You can go to the DataHack platform and compete with other people in various online machine-learning competitions and stand a chance to win exciting prizes.
+Note: You can go to the DataHack platform and compete with other people in various online machine-learning competitions to win exciting prizes.

 Ready to code?